Program Summary

 - Some courses are taught every other year.
 Consult your Student Success Advisor for scheduling help.

 - This major by itself does not include the minimum requisite number of upper-division hours needed for a bachelor’s degree.
-Students completing this degree will fill the upper-division requirements while completing coursework for .
+Students completing this degree will fill the upper-division requirements while completing coursework for Secondary Education Licensure .
 Students who do not complete the licensure requirements will need to complete additional upper-division coursework to reach the minimum 40 credits.

 Program Prerequisites

-The Department of Physical Science strongly recommends that students complete the following courses as part of their requirements, as they are prerequisites for required major courses.
+The Department of Physical Science strongly recommends that students complete the following courses as part of their General Education requirements, as they are prerequisites for required major courses.
 Students who do not complete these courses as part of General Education can potentially add additional credits and time to their degree.

 * Note: Students who are not prepared for this math course may need additional math credits/preparation.
 Please consult your Student Success Advisor for more information.